Bankruptcy after divorce can adversely affect the non-filing spouse.

-- The marital settlement agreement, obligated the debtor to pay most of the marital debts
+- The marital settlement agreement obligated the debtor to pay most of the matrimonial debts

 - Nevertheless, the settlement Agreement did not include a hold harmless or indemnification provision.